 Create a WQData LIVE Account and Project

 The user must create a WQData LIVE account and project before posting images and videos.
-Whether the camera is stand-alone or acting as an X2 RTU, NexSens will provide an identification number that NexSens web engineers will align to the users’ WQData LIVE project.
+Whether the environmental web camera is stand-alone or acting as an X2 RTU, NexSens will provide an identification number that NexSens web engineers will align to the users’ WQData LIVE project.
 There, images and videos will upload to the Project Gallery at the specified interval outlined in the EWC dashboard settings described below.
 If used as an X2 RTU, it is important to use the claim code to move the X2 data logger into the newly created project, as sensor data will upload to the project location.

 Connect to the EWC Dashboard

 Users can connect to the EWC dashboard using the embedded Wi-Fi module.
 The embedded Wi-Fi will not be on continuously, thus the user will need to cycle power on the system or wait for the transmit interval for communication with the EWC dashboard.
 During deployment, the embedded Wi-Fi will be on for 5 minutes at the beginning of each transmit interval.